arjunbahuguna/ai4ux/README.md

 UX designers value user feedback highest.
 The user's word is the gold standard.
 But we often overlook the greatest source of user feedback: social media.
 In ignoring the 'collective knowledge' of their user group and by not being able to listen to their UI complaints online, UX designers miss out on important insights.

 ## The Solution
 Using machine learning for social media analysis, we mine existing user feedback (user reviews, tweets, etc) about a product available on social media sites like Twitter, Facebook, Instagram to recommend UX/UI design changes.
+This gives the UX designer continuous and direct feedback from their actual users, and our analysis recommends changes to the design.

 ## The Framework
 We use the below framework to measure our product's UX from online reviews posted to social media.
 <img src="https://raw.githubusercontent.com/standard-deviant/ai4ux/main/hexagon.jpeg">

+## Process (UML diagram - flow of data across system)
+## The Data
+## The Analysis
+## The Insights

 ## Impact to Society of Solution:
 | Problems in rural microfinance | How our project solves them |